Bala Tripura Sundari Temple

 The temple is on a hill near the confluence of the Bhariavi Ganga, Tamrabarni and Sundari rivers.
 The temple has statues of five goddesses: Barahi, Chamunda, Bhramayani, Indrayani and Mahakali.
 There are eight other metal idols of god and goddesses.
 The idols of Chamunda, Chandika, Nusing and Baisnav were stolen in 2029 BS (1972).

 Due to the renown of Bala Tripura Sundari Bhagawoti Temple, Universe Master Shree Shankaracharya of Kanchi Kamakoti, India, prayed and worshiped at this temple.
 Similarly, Shree Khaptad Baba received Yog Siddhi from this temple.
 In commemoration of this historical reception, the Khaptad Baba route, which comprises 1,008 steps, was constructed around the premises of the temple in 2020.

-According to the Hindu epic Shree Swosthani Bratakatha, "HIP" (Kundaulo) of Sati Devi had decayed at the place where Bala Tripura Sundari Bhagawati Temple is now located.